TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Light curve analysis

-To compute the physical contamination model, we fixed the effective temperature and surface gravity of the target star, and assumed uniform priors for all the contaminant parameters, including the blend TESS factor.
 Finally, we selected uninformative prior distributions for all data detrending parameters and normalisation factors.
 In particular, we adopted log-uniform priors for the TESS GP parameters, that were shared over all sectors for the same target.
-The final \texttt{emcee} fit for TOI-1442 had 68 parameters, 150 walkers and 300000 iterations.
-The final \texttt{emcee} fit for TOI-2445 had 48 parameters, 110 walkers and 300000 iterations.
+We adopted uniform priors for the coefficients of the linear detrending models of the ground-based observations and for the normalisation factors.
+All data detrending and astrophysical parameters were fitted simultaneously.
+The final \texttt{emcee} fit for TOI-1442 had 68 parameters, 300 walkers, and 300\,000 iterations.
+The final \texttt{emcee} fit for TOI-2445 had 48 parameters, 200 walkers, and 300\,000 iterations.
+We applied a conservative burn-in of 100\,000 iterations, which is much longer than the autocorrelation lengths of each parameter chain.
+Figures \ref{fig:toi1442_detr_lc} and \ref{fig:toi2445_detr_lc} show the TESS phase-folded and ground-based light curves, after data detrending, and maximum likelihood contamination transit models for TOI-1442 b and TOI-2445 b, respectively.